 - If you want someone to remember you, have business cards handy.
 This is a great way to get your name out there and leave an impression.

-- If you are unsure on how to leave a conversation or want to connect with the person after networking, ask for their business card.
+- If you are unsure about how to leave a conversation or want to connect with the person after networking, ask for their business card.
 This will give you all of their information to further the relationship.

 - After an event or meeting with someone, if you said you were going to follow up with them, do it the next day.
-Don’t wait around and miss out an opportunity.
+Don’t wait around and miss out on an opportunity.